Erwin Sumser

 Erwin Sumser (8 October 1891 – 22 January 1961) was a German physician.
 He was born and grew up in Merzhausen where he came to know the Schönberg and to appreciate the multitude of orchids growing there.
-In 1931 he purchased several floristically valuable lots of land in the Jennetal which are called Sumser's Garden (Sumsergarten).
-Later he bought also comparable lots of land on the Baar.
+In 1931 he purchased several floristically valuable lots of land in the Jennetal which came to be called Sumser's Garden (Sumsergarten).
+Later he also bought comparable lots of land on the Baar.
 In 1960 he sold all his private nature reserves to the federal state of Baden-Württemberg.